-Want to know more about what clothing, boots, and other items you should bring?
+Want to know more about what clothing, boots, and other items you should bring for our Vail snowmobile tours?
 No problem!
 Here’s a quick rundown:

 Starting from the toes and moving up, you’ll want a decent pair of winter boots.
 We recommend an insulated, waterproof snow boot that comes well above the ankle.

 Next, you’ll want to bring your own ski apparel.
 Dress just like you were getting ready to go skiing – layer long underwear and your ski pants on the bottom.
 On top, bring your ski jacket and appropriate layering underneath.
 Depending on the current weather conditions, you may want to layer a puffy underneath the ski jacket, or perhaps a lighter fleece along with a long underwear top.